matrix-org/matrix-spec-proposals/proposals/2422-allow-color-attribute-on-font-tag.md

 - Add a section to tell the clients to prefer `color` over `mx-data-color`
   -> I don't really know, why mx-data-* was chosen, but I assume there was a reason, so I don't want to change that.
 - Spec an entirely different format for messages (that would probably not make this proposal obsolete)
-  -> This wouldn't fix the issue, where some client may choose to remove the color tag, since it is dicouraged in the spec.
+  -> This wouldn't fix the issue, where some client may choose to remove the color tag, since it is discouraged in the spec.
 Migration would probably also take a while, so this proposal is a quick solution, that doesn't prevent other solutions at a later date.